 Consider using Fibos with trendlines.
 Draw a trendline and then plot Fibo retracement.
 At the point of intersection of these two tools, you might find the most favorable entry point.

-If 200-period moving average coinsides with 50% Fibonacci retracement, this level will likely be able to hold the initial attack on the market.
+If 200-period moving average coincides with 50% Fibonacci retracement, this level will likely be able to hold the initial attack on the market.
 This is a good place for taking profit or entering the market in the direction of the main trend.

 You can also combine the Fibo retracement tool with candlestick patterns.
 Imagine that one day you see the price advancing, the bullish candle is formed and closed near a certain Fibo level.
 You are perplexed.
 You want to know what will happen next, whether there will be further growth or not.
 Wait until the formation of the next candlestick near the Fibo level.
 If it’s a doji – an “exhaustive candle” that tells you that the uptrend is dying out – the odds are that the rally won’t continue.
 Based on this signal, you can take the necessary actions to protect your gains.
 Actually, any reversal candlestick pattern next to a Fibonacci level will likely mean that the price action is going to take a new direction.